On the $C^2$-local systolic optimality of Zoll odd-symplectic forms: Examples of Zoll odd-symplectic forms

-We now claim that the Hamiltonian vector field determined by $H_0$ and $\frac{1}{2}d\tau - p^*\omega$ is fully periodic with prime period equal to $1$.
-Indeed, by definition of the symplectic form $\frac{1}{2}d\tau - p^*\omega$, this Hamiltonian vector field is completely supported in the vertical distribution of $TT(Q)$ and it is generated by the fiber-wise rotation $e^{2\pi J_0t}:TT(Q) \rightarrow TT(Q)$.
-As a consequence, the restriction of the $2$-form $\frac{1}{2}d\tau - p^*\omega$ to an arbitrary regular level set of $H_0$ will be a Zoll odd-symplectic form that is exact if and only if $\omega|_{Q}$ is exact.\\ \\ We now finish the proof by observing that the two $2$-forms $\bar \omega$ and $\frac{1}{2}d\tau - p^*\omega$ are symplectomorphic by the version of Weinstein's neighborhood theorem in \cite[Theorem 3.4.10]{mcduffsalamon2017introduction}. \end{proof} It is worth observing here that in the three-dimensional setting, as observed in \cite{rohil}, the trajectories of any volume-preserving flow on a closed $3$-manifold can be realized as the characteristic foliation of an odd-symplectic form.
+\end{proof} It is worth observing here that in the three-dimensional setting, as observed in \cite{rohil}, the trajectories of any volume-preserving flow on a closed $3$-manifold can be realized as the characteristic foliation of an odd-symplectic form.
 Therefore, if such a flow induces a free $S^1$-action on the underlying manifold, the corresponding odd-symplectic form will be Zoll.
-Such odd-symplectic forms will not be of contact type if and only if the associated $S^1$-bundle is trivial and they have been completely classified up to orientation-preserving diffeomorphisms of the associated $S^1$-bundles, see \cite[Proposition 1.11]{B-K-Odd_Symp}.\\ \\ In Theorem \ref{Examples_of_Zoll_odd-symplectic_forms} above, if the submanifold $Q$ has exactly half the dimension of $W$, the example falls into the class of Hamiltonian dynamical systems called magnetic systems (cf. Section \ref{mag_sys_sec_intro}).
-In \cite[Theorem A \& Theorem B]{johanna_negative_curvature} Bimmermann constructs examples of Zoll odd-symplectic forms that are not of contact type within the paradigm of such Hamiltonian systems (the relevant version of Bimmermann's result is stated as Theorem \ref{zollness_of_mag_systems_kahler} below).
-In fact, the construction of Zoll odd-symplectic forms in the previous paragraph can be thought of as a generalization of the ideas leading to the proof of Bimmermann's result to a more general geometric context.
+Such odd-symplectic forms will not be of contact type if and only if the associated $S^1$-bundle is trivial and they have been completely classified up to orientation-preserving diffeomorphisms of the associated $S^1$-bundles, see \cite[Proposition 1.11]{B-K-Odd_Symp}.\\ \\ In Theorem \ref{Examples_of_Zoll_odd-symplectic_forms} above, if the submanifold $Q$ has exactly half the dimension of $W$, the example falls into the class of Hamiltonian dynamical systems called magnetic systems In \cite[Theorem A \& Theorem B]{johanna_negative_curvature}, Bimmermann constructs examples of Zoll odd-symplectic forms that are not of contact type within the paradigm of such Hamiltonian systems.
+In fact, the construction of Zoll odd-symplectic forms in Theorem \ref{Examples_of_Zoll_odd-symplectic_forms} can be thought of as a generalization of the ideas leading to the proof of Bimmermann's result to a more general geometric context.